-Google Analytics is a free web analytics tool offered by Google to help you track and analyze website traffic.
-Google Analytics is the most widely used web analytics service on the web.
+It is a free web analytics tool offered by Google to help you track and analyze website traffic.
+Google Analytics is also the most widely used web analytics service.

-When you proceed armed with this knowledge, there will be nothing stopping you from growing your website in the way that is best for your brand.
+When you proceed armed with this knowledge, nothing will stop you from growing your website in a way that is best for your brand.

 Here are some of the basic metrics you need to understand

 You need to pay attention to the New Users metric.
-If you are delighted by the increasing number of traffic in your website, remember this may not imply that your audience is growing until your new users metric is increasing.
+If you are delighted by the increasing number of traffic on your website.
+Remember, this may not imply that your audience grows until your new user metric increases.

-However, if the same person visits your website from a different device or a different browser, he will be counted as a New user, and a new unique identifier is assigned to that browser.
+However, if the same person visits your website from a different device or browser, he will be counted as a New user.
+And a new unique identifier is assigned to that browser.

-Also if the same person clears their cookies and visits your website again from the same device and browser, he will again be counted as a New user.
+Also, if the same person clears their cookies and visits your website again from the same device and browser.
+Then he will again be counted as a New user.

-Organic search- all the traffic from search engine except paid advertisement
+Organic search- all the traffic from search engines except paid advertisement

 Paid search- traffic from the advertisements in search engines

-According to the Google, “A unique pageview aggregates pageviews that are generated by the same user during the same session.”
-So if the same user visits the same page 10 times and reloads it multiply times in the same session, the unique pageview is still counted as one.
+According to Google, “A unique pageview aggregates pageviews generated by the same user during the same session.”
+So if the same user visits the same page 10 times and reloads it multiple times in the same session, the unique pageview is still counted as one.

 #4 Bounce Rate

 But not all session that ends after only one page is bounce session!
 If the user interacts (event occurs) on your webpage and leaves, it’s not a bounce session.
-Interaction events are parameters that can be set up in Google Analytics which can be anything like clicks, downloads, video plays, form submission, etc.
+Interaction events are parameters that can be set up in Google Analytics, such as clicks, downloads, video plays, form submissions, etc.

 #5 Average Session Duration

-So basically average session duration is how long a user spends time interacting with your site on average.
+So basically, the average session duration is how long a user interacts with your site.

 However, the time spent on the last page of the session is not calculated unless you have set up Google Analytics events and the user performs that event.

-Average session duration doesn’t indicate how long a user spent on your website because it doesn’t take the time spent on the last page by the user even though the user may have spent a long time consuming content in the last page of his/her session.
+Average session duration doesn’t indicate how long a user spent on your website because it doesn’t take the time spent on the last page by the user even though the user may have spent long, time-consuming content on the last page of his/her session.

-Average session duration helps you to access how engaging your contents are.
-Low average session duration could indicate that your content is not delivering the information users are looking for.
+Average session duration helps you to assess how engaging your contents are.
+A low average session duration could indicate that your content is not delivering the information users want.
 It could also be due to various reasons like poor site design and poor internal linking.

 Average session duration is directly related to several significant metrics, such as bounce rate and pages visited per session.
 Understanding what avg. session duration is and how it’s calculated will help provide additional context on these metrics.

 Exit Page on Google Analytics refers to the last page a user accesses before their session ends or they leave the site.
-The Exit Pages section of Google Analytics, therefore, allows you to see which pages people most frequently end their sessions on or leave the site after viewing.
+The Exit Pages section of Google Analytics allows you to see which pages people most frequently end their sessions on or leave the site after viewing.